gtkramer/tech-blog/content/posts/adventures-flex-bision-cpp.md

 ## Motivation and Goal

 The compilers class I took as an undergraduate at the University of Connecticut is the most challenging yet one of the most interesting classes I have ever taken.
 The project-driven class gave students hands-on experience with writing a compiler by breaking the large task into smaller tasks over the course of the semester.
 Specifically, we needed to write a compiler that translates C\-\-, a simple subset of C, to LLVM IR.
-From there, we used the LLVM toolchian to finish compiling C\-\- to machine code.
+From there, we used the LLVM toolchian to finish compiling our generated LLVM IR to machine code.

 To help with the scanner and the parser bits that are essential to any compiler, we used the GNU tools flex and bison.
 These are time-tested text-processing programs known for not requiring any additional runtime or build requirements for the code they generate.
 In this sense, the code they generate for doing the actual text processing is portable.
 These text-processing programs are also mature with many years of development behind them, which makes them not a bad choice.